ivanthe-stack/hackme-april/README.md

 ## ai practises
-i was using the ai to write the code but i have read it to be sure it is doing the things it is suposed to
+i was using the ai to write the code but i have read it to be sure it is doing the things it is suposed to and never said to the agent do x it was always like example do x in y way with z technology using it a a transpilotor between language and code not as a programer who can plan in its own all the decisions were made by me